Do you love music? I do too! But what actually makes that great music you and I both enjoy listening to?

 Tweeter types and materials

 Examples of some of the most common types of tweeters today.
-Soft dome tweeters (left) are often made with textiles or silk materials as this one shown.
-While metal dome tweeters (right) may be typically made from aluminum, titanium, or some hybrid design.
-Some listeners prefer one over the other, although a well design tweeter of one type may be able to outperform the other type.
+Soft dome tweeters (left) are often made with textiles or silk materials as these shown.
+Metal dome tweeters (right) may be typically made from aluminum, titanium, or some hybrid design.
+Some listeners prefer one over the other, although a well designed tweeter of one type may be able to outperform the other.
 It’s important to check all of the specifications and the frequency response if provided.

 There are simply far too many materials used to list here, but I’ll cover some of the most common.
-Don’t forget that some sold today are made of other kinds.
+Don’t forget that some sold today are made of a variety of less common materials.
 Also, it’s important to always check closely as sometimes the specifications aren’t clear and are misleading.

 - Silk, textile, or other cloths

-- Mylar or other plastics (typically in lower cost tweeters)
+- Mylar or other plastics (typically in low cost tweeters)